Frank-Mayer/yab/README.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/0/04/Clipeus_Selene_Terme.jpg" alt="Clipeus Selene Terme" align="right" style="height: 6em; float: right;" />
 </a>

-Selene is a versatile and user-friendly build tool configured in Lua, designed to streamline your development workflow.
-Whether you're compiling, packaging, or automating tasks, Selene empowers you to define and manage your build process with ease.
-Say goodbye to complex configuration files and hello to the simplicity and flexibility of Lua.
-Get started today and unlock the full potential of your projects!
+Wouldn't it be great if you could use the same build tool for every project?
+Regardless of operating system, programming language...

+Selene is just that.

+Use Lua scripts to define specific actions and execute them from the command line.

+**Doesn't that already exist?**

+The build tools Bazel and Gradle served as an example.
+However, Gradle is only used in the Java ecosystem and Bazel is very complicated.
+Both use a domain-specific language, which complicates familiarization and makes it difficult to find help.

+Lua is a common and performant language that is used, for example, to configure Neovim.

-Looking for an example?
+Looking for an example configuration?
 Take a look at [this projects `.selene` folder](https://github.com/Frank-Mayer/selene/tree/main/.selene).

 ## Docs